ExaWorks/job-api-spec/specification.md

 - [x] distinguish client-facing API from library-facing API

 - [ ] "canceled" or "cancelled"?
-  AM: SAGA uses "CANCELED" as job state, FWIW, as does the whole RCT stack.

 - [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.